-Continues MTH 061 and covers ratio and proportion, linear inequalities, exponents, operations with polynomials and factoring.
-Course is individualized and offered in the Math Laboratory.
+Continues MTH 061.
+Covers linear inequalities, exponents, operations with polynomials, factoring polynomials, quadratic equations and word problems involving quadratic equations.
+Course is individualized and offered in the Math Lab.
 Carries no transfer credit.

 Prerequisite: MTH 061 with grade of "C" or better.